dottanic/dottanic/README.md

-### I'm the bench boy!
-I'm the one who **SITS**!
+### Kylo Ren stannies dni
 -------------------------------------------------------------------------------------------------------------------
 🥪 : My name is Dottie!
-You may know me as the **Titkok** skin at docks.

 🥞 : My pronouns are she/her/him.
 I like to refer to myself with masculine honorifics.

-**My pet peeve is when you mfs sit in the MIDDLE of benches.
-They are big enough for TWO people so if you sit in the middle of them ALONE, I WILL sit next to you no matter how close, I DON'T CARE!!**

 🍰 : I'm mostly AFK, but I also watch :eye::eye:.
 Feel free to interact!
 I'll try my best to respond.

 🐌 : I don't have TT/TD so you can do whatever you want to me.
 I'll just hide you if you're really pushing it
+> I'm not gonna respond if you continuosly boop me, use your words.

 ![image](https://user-images.githubusercontent.com/102858874/164370682-b3fdb76c-e1dc-4128-924a-6b5380c6e1bb.png)